Anna Binder-Urbanová

-Anna Binder-Urbanová (21 June 1912 - 16 May 2004) was a lecturer in modern philosophy and philology.
+Anna Binder-Urbanová (21 June 1912 – 16 May 2004) was a Czech lecturer in modern philosophy and philology.
 She was recognized as a Righteous Among the Nations due to her activities in World War II.
-During the Holocaust she helped smuggle Jews who had worked in the underground, and rescued several Jewish women from the Auschwitz extermination camp.
+During the Holocaust, she helped smuggle Jews who had worked in the underground, and rescued several Jewish women from the Auschwitz extermination camp.

 Early life

-Anna Binder-Urbanová was born on 21 June 1912 in Česke Budĕjovice in the South Bohemian Region, to a German-Czech family.
+Anna Binder-Urbanová was born on 21 June 1912 in České Budějovice in southern Bohemia, to a German-Czech family.
 She graduated from a German real gymnasium in 1931.
 Due to the deteriorating financial situation of her family, she was unable to continue her studies at the university and began earning a living by teaching private language lessons.
-In 1936, she was hired by the Czechoslovakian Foreign Ministry, thanks to her knowledge of many foreign languages (English, French and Italian), in addition to her two native languages - Czech and German.
+In 1936, she was hired by the Czechoslovak Foreign Ministry, thanks to her knowledge of many foreign languages (English, French and Italian), in addition to her two native languages – Czech and German.
 This job gave her the right to hold a diplomatic passport.
 At the end of 1938, she was dismissed from her government workplace and began making a living from private language lessons for refugees who had found temporary retreat in Czechoslovakia, including Jews.